Women in Local Government

 FCM wants to help close this gender gap.

 Since 2005, FCM´s Standing Committee on Increasing Women's Participation in Municipal Government has undertaken a number of initiatives, activities and programs to encourage women who are considering running for municipal office.
-The newest element of this campaign is the Getting to 30% Project.
-The program is designed to recruit and train women to run in municipal elections, through a series of campaign schools and webinars, as well as a campaign manual.
+The newest element of this campaign is the Head Start for Young women program.
+Through this program women municipal politicians and groups of young women come together to identify and address the barriers to young women's participation in local government.

 To support this effort, FCM has developed a set of strategies and tactics that municipal councils can use to further the involvement of women in municipal government.
 These are based on discussions from a series of workshops and events held across the country in 2005-2006.